radish-es/casebook-property/content/cases/saintromuald.md

 short: Saint-Romuald
 reporter: '2001 SCC 57 (CanLII), [2001] 2 SCR 898'
 year: 2001
 facts: Olivier's nightclub changed their entertainment from singing cowboys and cowgirls to nude dancers.
-New zoning law restricted nightclubs in the area, so Olivier's bar could only operate if the new entertainment was a continuation of pre-existing use
+New zoning law restricted nightclubs in the area, so Olivier's bar could only operate if the new entertainment was a continuation of pre-existing use.
-issue: Whether the changes to the nightclub forfeit their acquired rights to operate
+issue: Whether the changes to the nightclub forfeit their acquired rights to operate.
-held: The majority found that the changes were a continuation of pre-existing use, so Olivier's acquired rights remained intact
-The dissent argued that the change in entertainment was such that it altered the type of use, extinguishing acquired rights
+held: The majority found that the changes were a continuation of pre-existing use, so Olivier's acquired rights remained intact.
+The dissent argued that the change in entertainment was such that it altered the type of use, extinguishing acquired rights.
 public: true
 sources:
   - source_name: CanLII